Install

 Revision Diff

 Compare any two revisions of Deployments, StatefulSets, or Helm releases.
+Pro when you need fast change isolation during incident response.

 AI Diagnostics